bryanguillen/ipfs-poc/README.md

 ### Public File Uploads

-The goal here is simple: Prove that the user can the user upload a simple image to IPFS and then view it.
+The goal here is simple: Prove that the user can upload a simple image to IPFS and then view it.

 ### Private File Uploads